xcore/sw_motor_control/doc/quickstart/index.rst

        Do **not** connect the 24V power supply to the control board.
 The control board takes a 6V power supply and will be damaged by 24V.

 On power-up, the motors should start spinning at a demand speed of 1000RPM.
-The LCD display shows the speed of each motor, and the demand speed of both.
+The LCD shows the speed of each motor, and the demand speed of both.
 You can use buttons A and B to alter the demand speed for the system in steps of 100RPM.